Zimbabwe - Lion Rehabilitation in Antelope Park

-Walk and work with lions in a stunning game reserve.
-Be involved in the research of lion behavior and work towards releasing them back into the wild.
-Additionally, volunteers will have the opportunity to spend some time with orphaned elephants.
+Walk and work with lions in the stunning Antelope Park Reserve.
+Be involved in the research of lion behavior and rehabilitation and work towards releasing them back into the wild.

 |Arrival Airport||Bulawayo or Harare Airports|

 |Volunteer Work||Management of the lions’ daily needs including food preparation, feeding, maintenance of enclosures and community work and conservation education|

 |Airport Transfers||Included on arrival and departure day|

 |Pre-Departure Kit||Full project details will be sent following registration|